tournesol-app/tournesol/dev-env/README.md

 If `git diff` displays unexpected modifications (`old mode 100755 new mode 100644`), you can execute `git config core.filemode false` to indicate Git to ignore the executable bit in files permissions.

+If `compose up` fails with `=> ERROR resolve image config for docker.io/docker/dockerfile:1`, a solution is usually to delete the Docker config.json in WSL2: `bash -c 'rm ~/.docker/config.json'`

 ## Start the containers